Deep Sea and ABNJ Accounting

 Data scarcity

 Data scarcity is the most fundamental challenge for deep sea accounting.
-Unlike other ocean accounting domains where methodology may exceed data availability, for the deep sea both methodology and data are severely limited.
 Compilers should not attempt to produce deep sea accounts without first addressing data availability.
-Key gaps include:
+Key gaps:

-Monitoring gaps: Ongoing monitoring of deep sea ecosystems is minimal, making it difficult to track changes over time.
+- Monitoring gaps: Ongoing monitoring is minimal, making it difficult to track changes over time.

-Economic data gaps: There is limited information on the economic activities occurring in ABNJ or their values.
+- Economic data gaps: Limited information on economic activities occurring in ABNJ or their values.

 Emerging opportunities

-The development of operational deep sea and ABNJ accounts will require concerted international effort to address these challenges.
-This Circular will be updated as methodology advances and as implementation experience from early-mover countries and international organisations becomes available.
-This Circular should be reviewed and updated on a 2-year cycle (next review: early 2028), with key triggers for interim updates including the adoption of monitoring frameworks at BBNJ COP, approval of a first commercial seabed mining contract by ISA, and publication of significant deep sea mapping advances.
+This Circular should be reviewed on a 2-year cycle (next review: early 2028), with key triggers for interim updates including the adoption of monitoring frameworks at BBNJ COP, approval of a first commercial seabed mining contract by ISA, and publication of significant deep sea mapping advances.

 3.7 Worked Example: Deep-Sea Mining Impact Assessment

-This worked example demonstrates the compilation of deep sea ecosystem accounts for a hypothetical 200,000 km2 deep-sea area (depths exceeding 1,000 m) within a coastal State's extended continental shelf and adjacent ABNJ.
-The example follows the extent-condition-services-valuation sequence presented in Section 3 and illustrates the key accounting entries and calculations.
-Given the Emerging status of this Circular and the severe data limitations for deep sea environments, compilers should treat the methods and values below as highly illustrative.
-This example is intended to demonstrate the account structure and decision-support workflow rather than to provide realistic magnitudes.
+This worked example demonstrates compilation of deep sea ecosystem accounts for a hypothetical 200,000 km2 deep-sea area (depths exceeding 1,000 m) within a coastal State's extended continental shelf and adjacent ABNJ.
+Given the Emerging status of this Circular and severe data limitations, compilers should treat the methods and values below as highly illustrative.

 Setting and decision context

-Accounting area: A deep-sea accounting area of 200,000 km2 spanning the continental slope and adjacent abyssal plain, with bathymetry ranging from 1,000 to 4,500 m.
-The area includes 12 mapped seamounts (M3.4, total area 3,200 km2), 3 confirmed active hydrothermal vent fields (M3.7, total area 8 km2), and extensive abyssal plain sediments (M3.3).
-Of the total area, 140,000 km2 lies within the State's extended continental shelf claim (approved by CLCS), and 60,000 km2 lies in ABNJ (the Area).
+Accounting area: A deep-sea accounting area of 200,000 km2 spanning the continental slope and adjacent abyssal plain (bathymetry 1,000-4,500 m), including 12 mapped seamounts (M3.4, total area 3,200 km2), 3 confirmed active hydrothermal vent fields (M3.7, total area 8 km2), and extensive abyssal plain sediments (M3.3).
+Of the total, 140,000 km2 lies within the State's extended continental shelf claim (approved by CLCS), and 60,000 km2 lies in ABNJ.
 One seamount hosts an ISA exploration contract for polymetallic sulphides.

-Decision context: The sponsoring State is evaluating whether to support progression of the ISA exploration contract to the exploitation phase.
-The decision requires assessment of: (1) the economic value of mineral resources; (2) the environmental cost of ecosystem degradation from mining; and (3) the opportunity cost of foregone ecosystem services.
-Ecosystem accounts provide the evidence base for this assessment.
+Decision context: The sponsoring State is evaluating whether to support progression of the ISA exploration contract to the exploitation phase, requiring assessment of: (1) the economic value of mineral resources; (2) the environmental cost of ecosystem degradation from mining; and (3) the opportunity cost of foregone ecosystem services.

 Step 1: Extent account (year t to t+1)

 Extent data compiled from multibeam bathymetry (seamounts, abyssal plains) and ROV surveys (hydrothermal vents).
-Extent changes reflect the discovery of a new vent field through research expeditions (natural expansion), cessation of one known vent (natural reduction confirmed by temperature monitoring), and seabed disturbance from mineral exploration test mining (anthropogenic reduction).
+Extent changes reflect discovery of a new vent field (natural expansion), cessation of one known vent (natural reduction confirmed by temperature monitoring), and seabed disturbance from mineral exploration test mining (anthropogenic reduction).

 | Accounting entry | Abyssal plains (M3.3) | Seamounts (M3.4) | Hydrothermal vents (M3.7) | Total |